SPEAKING WITHOUT USING WORDS

 I’m thinking a little dairy farm emphasis might be good in honor of the fact that my grandfather owned a dairy.

 Oh how sweet it would be to find some of his old milk-bottles to use in the décor!
 I doubt that will be possible this late in the game, but we will stick to the theme.
-I’ll make all the dishes casual and even use mason jars to drink from.
+I’ll make all the dishes casual.
+We might even use mason jars for drinks.

 Do you think I could find a few galvanized tin plates?
 We could stamp some colorful turkey designs on them for fun.
 I COULD use those for coasters.
 Maybe my granddaughter would help me do this.